 Recruitment 101: Look for a human being, not a Superman.

-Throughout my decades of experience as HR Business Partner, great leaders are the ones who understand the importance of recruiting the right talent into the business.
-And most of the time, these great talents can be classified into two: early careers and promising graduates, and mid-career professionals who also inspiring leaders.
+Throughout my decades of experience as an HR Business Partner, great leaders are the ones who understand the importance of recruiting the right talent into the business.
+And most of the time, these great talents can be classified into two: early careers and promising graduates, and mid-career professionals who inspire leaders.

-Of course, in every industry and profession, you have certain hygiene to fulfill:
+Of course, in every industry and profession, you have particular hygiene to fulfill:

-i.e. you will always need to ensure your Engineer candidate understand engineering, and your Accountant interviewee knows and can do accounting.
+i.e., you will always need to ensure your Engineer candidate understands engineering, and your Accountant interviewee knows and can do accounting.
 So what I am sharing here is the 'soft-side' of the coin, not the 'hard-side' of technical expertise.

-For example, when I hire fresh graduate, and I need to decide between two candidates:
+For example, when I hire a fresh graduate, and I need to decide between two candidates:

 (1) highly superb technical expert, yet poor soft-skills? or

 (2) mid-skills technical expert, but with amazing soft-skills?

 Why?
 Because I know for sure that the second candidate would have a better self-awareness to adapt and cope with the evolving world.
 In a world where the only thing constant changes, talents will need different capabilities and strive to update their skills (which make the second candidate more relevant for your business for the long term as they self-drive their change).
 The second candidate will also connect with other people and bring them together to achieve the company's objectives and Purpose, which is also an essential leadership requirement if you are recruiting them to be your future Head of the Business in the long term.

 Interestingly, successful early career hires have entirely different traits and DNA from mid-career professional hires.
 The only thing that made them common is that they came to your interview as genuine human beings, not as a Superman.
 So here is my advice to anyone who is currently recruiting or will be recruiting :